LaborCoinCreator/LaborCoin/docs/redpaper.md

 At a time when unions and collective bargaining are under threat, we need a system that is incorruptible and built with integrity.
 We can have a transparent, democratic process where the will of the people is heard and directly implemented, and use it to achieve economic justice.

 When we have a general strike behind a policy to end exploitation, who will the government bargain with?
 Organizations with centralized authority can be corrupted.
-Individuals can be corrupted.
-But the government and corporations can bargain with the working class on the LaborCoin DAO.
+Individuals can be corrupted, but the government and corporations can bargain with the working class on the LaborCoin DAO.
 It is a framework for digital, democratic representation.
 LaborCoin is intended as a tool for collective economic empowerment.

 This is a peaceful movement in accordance with international human rights and the constitution of the United States of America.